mcf3rn/books/README.md

 Some things can only be experienced to be fully learned.

 ### Chapter 4 -- One Eye For The Journey
 The monotony began to wear on John and he was only allowed to shoot 4 hours at a target 7 feet away.
+He asked Akira-sensei how long it would take to become an archer.
+He said that in the West, people want things instantly, but here you must fall in love with the process.
+He had a Skype call with family and it was said that the Phil Jackson book "Eleven Rings" says, to control he controllables.
+Akira-sensei said it would take 10 years to become an archer.
+But time went on and John's shots became more precise and powerful.
+Then he told him, "it takes longer because with one eye on the goal, you only have one eye on the journey."
+He went on to say that no man climbs a mountain all at once.
+He climbs it by making one solid step at a time.